StinflixWork/StinflixWork/README.md

 <h2 id='stinflix-about'>🤏 About Me</h2>
 <img align='right' alt="GIF" src="https://github.com/StinflixWork/StinflixWork/blob/main/assets/code.gif?raw=true" width=380 />
-<p>I'm from Ukraine and I'm 22 years old.
-I have a university degree and no work experience. <br /> I've been learning TypeScript and React for the last few months and I'm now ready to apply my skills.
-I also have some pet-projects in React & TS and HTML & CSS.</p>
+<p>I am from Ukraine and I am 23 years old.
+I have a university degree and no work experience. <br /> I am currently developing some projects such as admin panel and mini applications (quiz, table, pomodoro and others) on TypeScript and React.</p>
+<p>If you have an opening for me, I would be happy to collaborate with you.
+You can message me on Telegram <a href='https://t.me/stinflix'>Vlad</a></p>

 My English level:

-- A0-A1: Done! ✅
+- A2: Done! ✅
-- A2: in the process.. 🎲
+- B1: in the process.. 🎲

 <br />